Intellectual Property Counseling and Prosecution

-- LMG Life Sciences – Named WilmerHale General Patent Litigation Firm of the Year and Intellectual Property Firm of the Year at the LMG Life Sciences Awards 2019.
-In addition to these winning categories, WilmerHale was shortlisted for Hatch-Waxman Litigation Firm of the Year – Branded and Inter-Partes Review Firm of the Year.
-LMG also shortlisted Amy Wigmore as General Patent Litigator of the Year – District of Columbia, Lisa Pirozzolo as General Patent Litigator of the Year – New England, Robert Gunther as General Patent Litigator of the Year – New York, Emily Whelan as Post-Grant Proceedings Attorney of the Year and Kevin Prussia as US Rising Star – Intellectual Property.
+- LMG Life Sciences – Recognized with the Impact Case of the Year award for the firm’s work on Enzo Life Sciences v.
+Roche Molecular Systems and Robert Gunther was named the General Patent Litigator of the Year – New York at the LMG Life Sciences Awards 2020.
+In addition to these winning categories, WilmerHale was shortlisted for General Patent Litigation Firm of the Year, Intellectual Property Firm of the Year and Inter-Partes Review Firm of the Year.
+LMG also shortlisted Amy Wigmore as General Patent Litigator of the Year – District of Columbia, Lisa Pirozzolo as General Patent Litigator of the Year – New England, Emily Whelan as Post-Grant Proceedings Attorney of the Year and William McElwain as Appellate Litigator of the Year – Intellectual Property.

 - Managing IP – Named WilmerHale as the winner of the 2020 Patent Contentious Firm of the Year for the Northeast region and recognized the firm with an Impact Case of the Year Award for the firm’s role in Mission Products Holdings Inc v Tempology LLC, led by Danielle Spinelli and Craig Goldblatt.
 Listed WilmerHale among the top 10 “Law Firms for Petitioners and Patent Owners in PTAB Proceedings Filed in 2019” and the top 15 “Law Firms at the PTAB 2019 – Petitioners and Respondents Combined.”